 |

-I
+I could

-of the light, clouds and shadows moving across the snow capped mountains.
+light, clouds and shadows moving across the snow capped mountains.

 Sometimes I would just sit in wonder, telling myself "I did